 Target Audience: Early-career researchers along the MD, DO, DrPH, and PhD career pathway, particularly faculty at the Assistant Professor or Instructor levels who have limited SGM cancer research experience but are in process of developing and launching their unique research agendas for their professional careers.
 Senior researchers, post-doctorates, residents, and fellows will have second priority for attending the workshop, if space permits

 SGM Community: In the SGM Cancer CARE workshop, we provide an overview of critical issues in Sexual and Gender Minority cancer care and research.
-“Sexual and gender minority” is an umbrella phrase that encompasses lesbian, gay, bisexual, and transgender populations, as well as those whose sexual orientation, gender identity, gender expressions, or sexual/reproductive development varies from traditional, societal, cultural, or physiological norms.
+“Sexual and gender minority” is an umbrella phrase that encompasses individuals who identify as lesbian, gay, bisexual, asexual, transgender, two-spirit, queer, and/or intersex.
+Individuals with same-sex or -gender attractions or behaviors and those with a difference in sex development are also included.
+These populations also encompass those who do not self-identify with one of these terms but whose sexual orientation, gender identity or expression, or reproductive development is characterized by non-binary constructs of sexual orientation, gender, and/or sex.
 We recognize that members of the SGM community belong to multiple and intersecting populations burdened by health disparities, such as those who are racial/ethnic minorities, rural residing, differently abled, or impoverished.
 We approach this work with the understanding that SGM individuals are linked by shared experiences of stigma and discrimination, as a minority population, for which scant cancer research has been conducted.

 Click Here for Workshop Application